a-khushal/P2P-webRTC/README.md

-### P2P implementation of webRTC that lets two browswers communicate
+### P2P implementation of webRTC that lets two browsers communicate
 <br/>
 This project uses WebSocket and RTCPerrConnection Objects of the browsers
 <br/>